 Congressman Thompson has channeled his passion for public service into action.
 In 2000, he authored legislation creating the National Center for Minority Health and Health Care Disparities which subsequently became law.
 After Hurricane Katrina ravaged the State of Mississippi, he aggressively advocated for disaster relief improvements within government agencies, and provided oversight to ensure that federal funds were properly allocated for Gulf Coast recovery.

-In 2006, during the 109th Congress, Thompson's Washington colleagues expressed their overwhelming confidence in his abilities, and selected him to serve as the first Democratic Chairman of the House Homeland Security Committee.
-As Chairman, Congressman Thompson introduced and engineered House passage of the most comprehensive homeland security package since September 11, 2001 - H.R.
+The following year, Thompson's Washington colleagues expressed their overwhelming confidence in his leadership abilities and selected him to serve as the first Democratic chairman of the House Homeland Security Committee.
+As chairman, Thompson introduced and engineered passage of the most comprehensive homeland security package since September 11, 2001 - H.R.
 1, the "9/11 Commission Recommendations Act of 2007."

-Congressman Thompson has served on the Agriculture, Budget and Small Business Committees.
-Each day, Congressman Thompson works to level the playing field.
-Thompson employs a progressive, yet realistic, approach to overcome the disparities and be the unabashed champion for civil rights, equal education, and healthcare reform for Mississippi.
+The Congressman has also served on the Agriculture, Budget, and Small Business Committees while working to level the playing field.
+Thompson employs a progressive and realistic approach to overcome persistent disparities while being the unabashed champion for civil rights, equal education and healthcare delivery in Mississippi.

-Congressman Thompson is a lifelong member of the Asbury United Methodist Church in Bolton, Mississippi.
-He married his college sweetheart, London Johnson of Mound Bayou, Mississippi in 1968, they remain happily married to this day.
-The couple has one daughter BendaLonne, one granddaughter, Jeanna, and one grandson, Thomas Gordon.
-Congressman Thompson is an avid outdoorsman.
-He also enjoys gardening, reading, and listening to blues music.
+Representative Thompson is a lifelong member of the Asbury United Methodist Church in Bolton, Mississippi.
+He has been married his college sweetheart, London Johnson of Mound Bayou, Mississippi, since 1968.
+The couple has a daughter, BendaLonne; granddaughter, Jeanna; and grandson, Thomas Gordon.
+Thompson is an avid outdoorsman and enjoys gardening, reading, and listening to the blues.